Contact Lens Calculator Logo - CLCalc Splash Screen

 • Goal: Simultaneous distance and near vision in both eyes via lenses with different power zones.

 • Calculation: Uses *generalized* principles based on spectacle Add to select an initial CL Add power (Low/Med/High or +1.00, etc.) and sometimes a design (e.g., D/N) based on database rules (see lens data).
 Some guides (like Clariti MF) also require initial sphere adjustments based on Add/Dominance/Rx.
-The tool attempts to apply these adjustments to the *Final Rounded Target CL Sphere* before displaying the starting Rx.
+The tool attempts to apply these adjustments to the *target CL sphere* before displaying the starting Rx.

 • Result Display: Shows Multifocal or Multifocal Toric lenses with a recommended Add/Design and potentially an adjusted sphere.